openebs/openebs/README.md

 ## License

 OpenEBS is developed under [Apache License 2.0](https://github.com/openebs/openebs/blob/master/LICENSE) license at the project level.
-Some components of the project are derived from other open source projects and are distributed under their respective licenses.
+Some components of the project are derived from other open-source projects and are distributed under their respective licenses.

 OpenEBS is part of the CNCF Projects.